AlexSiow/GettingAndCleaningData/CodeBook.md

 ## Introduction

-This dataset was obtained from Human Activity Recognition Using Smartphones Data Set.
+The [Human Activity Recognition Using Smartphones Data Set](https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) is collected through an experiment carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 ```
 README.txt
 features_info.txt